all-of-us/workbench/api/docs/tools.md

 - It is actually  possible to run your Java tool using just gradle and without the project.rb wrapper.
 I prefer this while developing because of the faster cycle time.
   - It is also the only way to run your Java tool against your local environment.
+  - ex. `./gradlew setAuthority -PappArgs="['ericsong@fake-research-aou.org','DEVELOPER',false,false]"`
+    is the local equivalent of `./project.rb set-authority --project all-of-us-workbench-test --email ericsong@fake-research-aou.org --authority DEVELOPER`
+  - It may be necessary to run through the [gradle setup](https://github.com/all-of-us/workbench#api-faster-api-startup-for-macos) for some tasks.

 ### Java tool